rrashikaa/rrashikaa/README.md

 * 📊 Interested in Data Science, Machine Learning and AI
 * 🌱 Continuously learning new technologies and tools
 * 💻 Love solving real-world problems using data
-* 🔍 Actively seeking opportunities in Data Science, AI/ML and Analytics
+* 🔍 Passionate about Data Science, Machine Learning, AI and Analytics

 ---